chrokh/toow-old/chapters/interfaces.md

 The set of all [public](access-modifiers) [instance members](classes) of a class are part of what we call the "interface" of a class.
 An interface is a "contract" that tells us what we can do with something.
 In other words, the set of all public members define *what* we can do with objects of the class.

+Think of it like a standard.
+If you've got a thing that adheres to some standard then you know how you can use that thing even if you don't know how the thing works "inside".
+A power plug can be plugged into an outlet if they share the same standard.
+We don't have to understand voltage, wattage, and amperage in order to use it.

 If we've got an object and all we know is its interface then we know what methods we can call and what types to expect in return.
 We know what variables we can access and what types they have.